mtechaccess/git-backup/README.md

 Then copy the plist to the `~/Library/LaunchAgents` directory.
 Finally, load it: `launchctl load ~/Library/LaunchAgents/uk.co.mtechaccess.git-backup.plist`

-You can check if the service loaded correctly thus: `launchctl list | grep git-backup`
+You can check if the service loaded thus: `launchctl list | grep git-backup`